-To store simple primitive types such as int
+To store simple primitive types such as int,

-, and so forth, an
+long, double, and so forth, an

 additional type parameter for the container class